5 Amazing Social Benefits of Exercise

 Exercise can increase your self-esteem and give you a sense of accomplishment.
 Studies have shown that an increase in self-esteem is related to better social interaction and healthier relationships.

 With an increase of self-esteem, you are able to interact positively with others and understand how to implement and receive healthy boundaries and create positive relationships.

 Exercise is considered a keystone habit.
-Keystone habits are actions that have a transcendently positive effect in many aspects of one’s life.
+Keystone habits are actions that have a transcendently positive effect on many aspects of one’s life.
 Studies have shown that exercise affects your body’s health as well as supports a positive life mindset and self-esteem.
-With a healthy increase, exercise has shown to have social benefits as well.
+With a healthy increase, exercise has shown to have social benefits.